augustineLinton/KindleForge/README.md

 # KindleForge 🔠

 > [!TIP]
 > KindleForge is nearing completion!
+Thanks for all the help!

 ## What’s this?

 KindleForge is a persistent app store for Kindles based on IllusionUtild.

 It is inspired by KPM.

 ![KindleForge UI example](https://github.com/user-attachments/assets/9cce14c7-6f16-49d6-aafc-7dbc4b685bb3)